IT support and guidance

 - The software installed by the previous owner might be unlicensed and not work correctly.
-If it is unlicensed you will not be able to install security updates, which will prevent you from joining the University wireless network
+If it is unlicensed you may not be able to install security updates, which will prevent you from joining the University's wireless network.

 Make sure that your computer has antivirus software installed, to protect you and your data.
 There are good, free antivirus applications available, rather than purchasing expensive alternatives from your laptop vendor.
-For more information see our information on how to protect your computer and data.
+See our information on how to protect your computer and data.

 Printers, webcams and headsets

 Printers are available in study spaces around campus and in many residences.
-You can send documents to the printing system from your own devices and collect them later.
+You can send documents to the Print Release system from your own devices, and collect them later.

 There is a fee to use the printers, but this will probably be less than the price of a printer and ink over the course of your studies.
-It is also more sustainable.
+The Print Release system is also more sustainable.

 You may choose to buy a printer for personal use.
 We cannot make recommendations for any particular model of printer.

-Wireless printers cannot connect to Eduroam (University wireless).
-If you bring one to a university residence, you’ll need to bring a USB cable to connect it to your laptop.
+Wireless printers cannot connect to Eduroam (the University wireless network).
+If you bring one to a university residence, you’ll need to bring a USB cable to connect it to your computer.